Club History

 At the end of the season, Warren Everdell and Jez Hall announced they were stepping down from their managerial positions after 12 years at the helm.
 Most of the club’s successes to date were during their tenure.

 2014/15 saw the new management team of Ricky Marheineke, formerly of Huntingdon and Histon and Jack Cassidy, also from Histon take over the First Team squad.
 The duo re-shuffled the squad bringing in new faces.
 During this adjustment results slipped, however the second half of the season saw the Saints climb the table and finished a very respectable 9th position.
 It was decided during this season that the current U18’s team would be replaced by a Scholarship programme, led by assistant manager Jack Cassidy.
-A Ladies team would also be set up in the close season run by Darren Marjoram.
-A now fairly settled First Team and two brand new teams will mean a very exciting time for the club for the 2015/16 season.
+A Ladies team was also be set up under the management of Darren Marjoram

 2015/16 saw the team exceed all expectations by achieving promotion to step 3 of the football pyramid for the first time in their history.
 The feat was achieved in the most exciting fashion possible via the play offs after finishing a creditable fourth place.
 Having won their play-off semi-final on penalties at Egham they followed up with a final victory against the mighty Rushden & Diamonds in front of a bumper crowd of over 1500 at the Pro-Edge Stadium.
 A late Danny Watson equalizer topped off by a winner from local lad Ben Seymour-Shove in extra time finished off a fantastic season in the best possible way.